 Our monthly newsletter provides a critical communication link between the Board of Directors, the teachers and our members.
-The newsletter will be sent to you monthly via e-mail.
-A hard copy is available upon request and will be posted on a school bulletin board.
+The newsletter will be sent to you monthly via email and will also be posted on our school website.
+A hard copy is available upon request.
 Please read the newsletter to stay informed about important school events and activities.